Dinohunter582/gifted-firechat/README.md

 # gifted-firechat
-a messaging app using gifted chat api using gifted chat it has a fully built chat layout has a backend supplyied by firebase and can log in using email and password facebook authentication would not work
+a messaging app using gifted chat api using gifted chat streamlined the chat interface has a backend supplyied by firebase and can log in using email and password facebook authentication would not work so that is why it uses email and password tried to use google as well
 Unfortunately the app would fail when using the update or delete functions the app uses a stack navigator to swap screens the app assigns a random profile pic